Changing schools and home education

 Applying for a new school

 Contact your local authority to find out about the admissions process in your area.
 Applying can often be done through their website, although some academies, free schools and independent schools may require you to apply directly.
 Keep in mind that it may take some time before a place becomes available.
-It is important that you do not remove your child from the school roll until an alternative school place is found.
+It is important that you do not remove your child from the school roll until an alternative school place is found unless you wish to undertake the responsibility of home educating your child.
+If your chosen school is oversubscribed and a place is not available, you may need to go through an appeals process.

 Build confidence before the move